-Born on February 9, 1851, as James M. Riley in Mississippi, he was working as a cowboy in Texas when he grew up.
-A lifelong horse thief, he was said to have stolen his first steed at the age of 14.
+Born on February 9, 1851, as James M. Riley in Mississippi, he worked as a cowboy in Texas when he grew up.
+A lifelong horse thief, he was said to have stolen his first steed at 14.
 In 1870, he was convicted of murder in Texas but was able to make his escape.

 It was probably after this scrape with the law that he began to use the alias David Charles Middleton, but for whatever reasons, was often more familiarly called “Doc.”
 During his “career” as a horse thief, he would also go by the name of Jack Lyons and was also known as “Texas Jack,” “Gold-Tooth Jack,” “Gold-Tooth Charley,” and others.

-Though arrested, he was able to escape again and made his way to Wyoming, where he began to organize a gang of outlaws called the “Pony Boys.”
+Though arrested, he escaped again and made his way to Wyoming, where he began to organize a gang of outlaws called the “Pony Boys.”
 The men quickly began to steal horses, primarily from Indians but sometimes from the government as well.
 Operating in Nebraska, Iowa, the Dakotas, and as far south as Texas, they were responsible for stealing thousands of horses.

-After the gang stole some 40 head of horses in 1878, Wyoming Stock Grower’s Association detective Billy Lykins gathered a posse and began to pursue the bandits.
-Catching up with the outlaws near Julesburg, Colorado, Middleton was captured after a shoot out and the stolen horses retrieved.
-That night; however, Middleton was once again able to escape, but the detective was determined.
+After the gang stole some 40 head of horses in 1878, Wyoming Stock Grower’s Association detective Billy Lykins gathered a posse and pursued the bandits.
+Catching up with the outlaws near Julesburg, Colorado, Middleton was captured after a shoot-out and the stolen horses retrieved.
+That night, however, Middleton was once again able to escape, but the detective was determined.

-After his release, the members of his old gang had either been captured or killed and Middleton worked at a variety of occupations.
-He made his way to Gordon, Nebraska where he lived for several years, working as a bartender, a gambler, a deputy sheriff, and for a few months, even worked in Buffalo Bill’s Wild West Show.
+After his release, the members of his old gang had either been captured or killed, and Middleton worked at various occupations.
+He made his way to Gordon, Nebraska, where he lived for several years, working as a bartender, a gambler, a deputy sheriff, and even worked in Buffalo Bill’s Wild West Show for a few months.

 During the 1890s, he relocated to Edgemont, South Dakota, where he operated a saloon for several years.
-In 1893, he entered the famed Chadron, Nebraska to Chicago horse race, when the Columbian Exposition was being held in Chicago, Illinois.
+In 1893, he entered the famed Chadron, Nebraska, to Chicago horse race, when the Columbian Exposition was held in Chicago, Illinois.
 Though he finished, he didn’t win.

-Later, he opened a saloon at Ardmore, Nebraska and was involved in bootlegging to the Sioux Indians on the Pine Ridge Reservation.
+Later, he opened a saloon at Ardmore, Nebraska, and bootlegged to the Sioux Indians on the Pine Ridge Reservation.
 After Fort Robinson soldiers wrecked his saloon, he moved again to Orin Junction, near Douglas, Wyoming, where he operated an illegal saloon.

-Despite his horse-thieving ways, Doc Middleton was described as a likable man, good-tempered, sober and industrious.
-He was never known to drink or gamble and made a number of friends among the frontier, including Bill Cody, Jim Cook, Print Olive, and several ranchers in the areas in which he was known to steal horses.
+Doc Middleton was described as a likable man, good-tempered, sober, and industrious despite his horse-thieving ways.
+He was never known to drink or gamble and made several friends among the frontier, including Bill Cody, Jim Cook, Print Olive, and several ranchers in where he was known to steal horses.
 He was described by the Cheyenne Daily Sun as a “golden-toothed lover of other folks’ cattle and horseflesh.”